tejasghadge4/delta-demo/README.md

 # delta-demo
-This a demo for Git and Github class
+This a demo for Git and Github class.

+# Teacher
+Shraddha  khapra

+# Student
+Delta Student